-- “Fully clean the drive” – makes sure that your data and settings are not available after you are done.
+- “Fully clean the drive” - makes sure that your data and settings are not available after you are done.
 The data is thoroughly deleted, and the common recovery tools are not able to restore it any longer.
-This is the best option to choose when you want complete privacy.
+This is the best option if you want complete privacy.
 However, the process takes a lot longer to perform.

 Select the option that fits your needs.

-Windows 10 runs a bit of preparation, and when it is ready, it presents you with the final confirmation of the resetting process.
+Windows 10 runs a bit of preparation, and when it’s ready, it presents you with the final confirmation of the resetting process.
 Click or tap “Recover” to start.

-On the “Advanced options” screen, choose the “System Restore” option.
+On the “Advanced options” screen, click or tap on the “System Restore” option.

 For the full procedure of working with system restore from a recovery drive, see How to do a Windows System Restore from the boot without reaching the desktop.

 Windows 10 can create an image of the entire partition where it is installed together with all the apps and personal files stored there.
 The system image is a full copy of the system partition and, in the backup file, there is no differentiation between the system and personal data.
 When you use the recovery drive to recover Windows 10 with a system image, all system and personal data are replaced with what was available at the moment of the backup.
 Any changes made since this backup are lost.

-The system image recovery is accessed from the “Advanced options” screen, by clicking or taping “System Image Recovery.”
+You can access the system image recovery tool from the “Advanced options” screen by clicking or tapping on “System Image Recovery.”

-On the following screen, select the operating system that you want to be restored.
+On the following screen, select the operating system that you want to restore.
 This launches the system image restoration app where you complete the recovery.

 When Windows 10 has problems starting up, you can fix them from the recovery drive.
-To repair the startup, in the “Advanced options” screen of the recovery drive, choose “Startup Repair.”
+To repair the startup, on the “Advanced options” screen of the recovery drive, choose “Startup Repair.”

 When it is done, it presents you with the repair options identified for your system.
 If it is not able to identify problems and fixes, it offers you the option to go back to the recovery tool.

-The launch of the Command Prompt from the recovery drive, in the “Advanced options” screen, click or tap “Command Prompt.”
+The launch of the Command Prompt from the recovery drive, on the “Advanced options” screen, click or tap “Command Prompt.”